I’ve been blogging for 12 years now, almost 10 on this blog. Truth be told though, I’ve been writing online for more than 20 years.

 As I said, I’ve been writing this blog for almost 10 years; I’ve been married 20.
 Out of 20 years I’ve only mentioned my wife’s name 6 times, and now I don’t have any posts live with her name in them.
 She’s social media shy, which is funny because offline she’s everyone’s friend.
 I never mention her name on social media, so the only time people learn her name is through other people who mention it.
 Luckily for her they also all spell it wrong (it’s a black people thing, not spelling names the way people think they should be spelled lol) so she’s hard to find online… and that makes her happy. 🙂

 Years ago I wrote a post titled Social Media And Your Familial Obligations where I talked about the responsibility all of us have in protecting our family and their rights of anonymity when it’s requested.
-Whenever I post a picture of a relative online the first time I always let them tag themselves into the picture before I’ll do it in later pictures.
-I know a couple of my cousins are a big social media shy, even if they’re online, so I like to test the waters first to see how they’ll react; it seems to be the courteous thing to do.
+Whenever I post a picture of a relative on social media the first time, I always let them tag themselves into the picture before I’ll do it in later pictures.
+I know a couple of my cousins are a bit social media shy, even if they’re online, so I like to test the waters first to see how they’ll react; it seems to be the courteous thing to do.

 First, you never know who might be looking for you or someone you know.
 If they have any real skills all they’ll need is a nugget somewhere and they’ll probably figure out the rest.